-As we initally gathered to consider forming our new parish, there was a concern the size of the Parish would be too small to warrant its existence.
-For years the Greeks Orthodox Christians in this area traveled to St Nicholas Church in Newburgh and the Dormition Church in Poughkeepsie for Church Services.
-These are parishes which some of our original Greek Orthodox settlers of Kingston helped to form.
+Over a period of 20 - 30 years the possibility of starting a Parish in Kingston area was discussed.
+The concern was that the size of the Parish would be too small to support its ministry.
+For years the Orthodox Christians in the Kingston area traveled to nearby churches in Newburgh and Poughkeepsie for worship and fellowship.
+These are two parishes that some of the early Greek Orthodox citizens of Kingston had helped to form.

-In the summer of 1959 a conference between Mrs. Jennie Chafouleas and Mr. Stephen Larios re-examined the possibility of creating a Parish in Kingston.
-Mrs. Chafouleas called a meeting at her home in September 1959 of 10 or 12 interested persons.
-At this meeting it was decided to form a committee to investigate the number of potential parishioners and the problems that could be involved in the formation of a Parish.
+In the summer of 1959 Mrs. Jennie Chafouleas and Mr. Stephen Larios re-examined the possibility of establishing a Parish in Kingston.
+Mrs. Chafouleas called a meeting of 10 or 12 interested people at her home in September 1959 .
+It was decided to form a committee to investigate and evaluate the potential for a Kingston parish.

-This work was carried on by a few individuals and culminated in a series of general meetings, resulting in a non-profit religious corporation formed on March 29, 1960.
-Chris J. Larios, who was chairman of the original committee, was elected President of the Board of Trustees and the following were the trustees: George Kakoullis, Vice President; George Georgallis, Secretary; Sarantos Matthews, Treasurer; George Maouris, Charles Athans, John Trataros, James Evangelou, George Kotzias, William Frangis, Peter Kouvarides and Michael Philip.
+After a series of general meetings, a non-profit religious corporation was formed on March 29, 1960.
+Chris J. Larios, chairman of the original committee, was elected President of the Parish Council, and the following were original parish council members: George Kakoullis, Vice President; George Georgallis, Secretary; Sarantos Matthews, Treasurer; George Maouris, Charles Athans, John Trataros, James Evangelou, George Kotzias, William Frangis, Peter Kouvarides and Michael Philip.

-Through the efforts of the Hellenic Women's Club and the Kingston Orthodox Christian Community, sufficient funds were raised for the construction of our church building.
-Ground-breaking ceremonies for the present Church structure were held on Palm Sunday 1964, and the first Divine Liturgy in the new structure was celebrated on Christmas Day, 1964.
-Saint George Church of Kingston was consecrated on on April 24, 1966 by Bishop Silas.
+Through the efforts of the Hellenic Women's Club and the Kingston Community sufficient funds were raised for the construction of our Church.
+Ground Breaking Ceremonies took place on Palm Sunday 1964, and the first Divine Liturgy in the new structure was celebrated on Christmas 1964.
+Saint George Church of Kingston was consecrated by Bishop Silas on April 24, 1966.